Listen to an audio file of this tool.

 - Less than a half of a glass of alcohol in one hour is enough to change your personality and your judgement.
 That small amount will suppress the functions of the frontal lobe of the brain controlling inhibitions, self-control, judgment, and concentration.

 - Researchers are finding that the teenage years may be a particularly vulnerable time for brain development and the adverse effects of alcohol.
-Because teens are undergoing a major brain reconstruction from learning from play to the more logical thinking required of the adult years, alcohol can get in the way of normal brain development.
+Because teens are undergoing a major brain reconstruction from learning from play to the more logical thinking required of the adult years, these changes paired with alcohol can get in the way of normal brain development.

-- Young heavy drinkers have subtle, but significant challenges with memory, language, academic achievement, abstract reasoning and empathy, future planning, and creative problem solving.
+- Youth who drink heavily have subtle, but significant challenges with memory, language, academic achievement, abstract reasoning, empathy, future planning, and creative problem solving.

 - Discuss values for family health and healthy development.
 Consider discussing the following questions: